Surface and Interface Science - Spring of 2021

 The earlier part of the semester will emphasize theoretical and experimental aspects of the electronic and geometric structure of surfaces, and an introduction to adsorption, desorption and diffusion.
 Later in the semester, we will emphasize important surface processes, including atom and ion scattering, dynamical phenomena, and surface reactions.
 In addition, we will discuss several important applied areas (e.g., semiconductor processing, nanoscience, heterogeneous catalysis, film growth) where surface science techniques are being exploited.

-There will be four hands-on labs, where you will get some hands-on experience from working with state-of-the-art research equipment: Transmission electron microscopy, Helium ion microscopy, X-ray photoelectron spectroscopy and Rutherford backscattering spectroscopy.
-The labs will replace one lecture in the week they are scheduled.
+There should have been four hands-on labs, where you would get some hands-on experience from working with state-of-the-art research equipment: Transmission electron microscopy, Helium ion microscopy, X-ray photoelectron spectroscopy and Rutherford backscattering spectroscopy.
+These labs will now be adapted to be remote and will replace one lecture in the week they are scheduled.

-The main written material for the course will be lecture notes (posted on the web in pdf format).
-I strongly recommend that you buy the following two books:
+The main written material for the course will be lecture notes (posted on canvas).
+The following two books are recommended:

 "Physics at Surfaces"